 Is it possible to get a high lobe piercing above an existing piercing or is it better for the positioning to have both at the same time?

-Definitely—as long as there's the space, we can make it work.
+"Definitely," states Tash.
+"As long as there's the space, we can make it work."

 How long does it typically take to heal?

 "On average, lobe piercings take two to four months to heal," she tells us.
 As far as piercings go, this is a relatively short amount of time.